Callback-Jack/MVVM_NewsApp/README.md

    - Annotate Article data class, and create ArticleDao interface.
    - Create ArticleDatabase class.
    - Create Converters class for the `TypeConverters` for Source data class, and add it to ArticleDatabase.

+5. Setup RecyclerView with DiffUtil:
+   - Add dependencies for `Glide`: "com.github.bumptech.glide:glide", kapt "com.github.bumptech.glide:compiler".
+   - Create NewsAdapter class with binding, AsyncListDiffer, Glide.
+   - Add onItemClickListener to the binding via a setter function.

+6. Setup the MVVM architectural skeleton:
+   - Add dependencies for `LifeCycle`: "androidx.lifecycle:lifecycle-viewmodel-ktx", "androidx.lifecycle:lifecycle-runtime-ktx".
+   - Create NewsRepository class with ArticleDatabase, NewsAPI.
+   - Create NewsViewModel, NewsViewModelProviderFactory class.
+   - Instantiate repository, viewModelProviderFactory, ViewModel in NewsActivity
+   - Setup binding and viewModel in all the fragment classes
+   - Create a wrapper generic Resource class to wrap around the responses.

+7. Handling breaking news response:
+   - Add `user-permissions` for the Internet in manifest
+   - Add dependencies for `Coroutines`: "org.jetbrains.kotlinx:kotlinx-coroutines-core", "org.jetbrains.kotlinx:kotlinx-coroutines-android".
+   - Create getBreakingNews function in NewsRepository
+   - Create a function to launch `getBreakingNews()`, and a function to handle the response.
+   - setup RecyclerView with `breakingNews` LiveData in BreakingNewsFragment
+   - Handle the different return types of Resource<NewsResponse>